elipropp/Web-2.0/content/home/contact.md

   columns: "2"
 ---

 The best way to contact me is via email or LinkedIn.
-Click on the mail or LI icon under my profile at the top to use either method.
+Click on the mail or LinkedIn icon under my profile at the top to use either method.